KimleeHeng/azure-network-protocols/README.md

 Back in Wireshark, SSH traffic is reflected from our activity in Windows Powershell

+Any activity performed in Windows PowerShell while connected via SSH will generate corresponding traffic that can be observed in Wireshark.
+This includes everything from executing commands to simply typing in the command-line interface

 ![attachments/ssh3.png](attachments/ssh3.png)

 To show that we are connected to the Linux Ubuntu virtual machine, we can type some commands to test it out.